Nadrieril/nixos-deploy/README.md

 - supports all NixOS activation commands (dry-activate, test, switch, boot)

-- the `build-image` action builds an image with the target configuration on the build host, ready to be deployed as a VM
+- the `build-image` command builds an image with the target configuration on the build host, ready to be deployed as a VM

+- the `install` command makes it easy to `nixos-install` a target configuration on a disk, even from a non-NixOS machine

 - supports having a separate build host for each node